aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Arista and accepts third-party contributions on GitHub at [aristanetworks/avd](https://github.com/aristanetworks/avd).

 While Ansible is the core automation engine, AVD is an Ansible Collection described above.
-It provides roles, modules, and plugins that allows the user to generate and deploy best-practice configurations to a layer three leaf-spine network.
+It provides roles, modules, and plugins that allow the user to generate and deploy best-practice configurations to a layer three leaf-spine network.

 ![Figure: Arista Leaf Spine topology](../_media/getting-started/ansible-avd.png)